30 Day Social Media Detox Challenge: How To and Benefits

-• I noticed more everyday moments without my phone to distract me.
+• I noticed more everyday family moments.

 • I read an entire book in a week.